Magnolia 6.0 reached end of life on June 26, 2019. This branch is no longer supported, see End-of-life policy.

 variants node must exist under the target page.
 You cannot import a variant under a page that has no existing variants as it won't have the necessary mixinType

-If you want to use a personalization engine of an external system, see how it was done for Customer segments in IBM WebSphere Commerce Integration module or the example how to retrieve traits from SugarCRM Connector.
+If you want to use the personalization engine of an external system, see the example of how to retrieve traits from SugarCRM Connector.